SteveJustin1963/tec-SCOPE/README.md

 ## lets dream about the code possibilities
  what do we want it to do? start with
 - Defines variables for storing angle, frequency, and motor direction.
-- Initializes hardware components and communication interfaces.
+- Initialises hardware components and communication interfaces.
 - Includes routines for reading angle and calculating frequency.
 - Converts voltage to frequency.
 - Controls motors and slewing, including manual and automatic slewing.
 - Reads optical encoders and integrates rotary encoders.
 - Implements auto-tracking, guiding, and go-to functionality.
 - Provides alignment assistance with feedback during the process.
-- Optimizes performance for resource-constrained platforms.
+- Optimises performance for resource-constrained platforms.
 - Sets up the main program loop to execute functions repeatedly.
 - Handles telescope control system communication and external communication with Stellarium.
 - Manages camera control and imaging.